13. Packages, Testing, and Continuous Integration#

 [deps]

-From this point, anytime the project is activated, the Expectations.jl package will be available with using Expectations.
+From this point, anytime the project is activated, the Distributions, LinearAlgebra and Test packages will be available for use with using statements.

 Furthermore, different projects could use different versions of this package.
 We could add additional instructions on compatability within the file if we choose.

-But almost more importantly, the Manifest.toml file now contains a complete snapshot of the particular Expectations package and every other dependency used in your project.
+But almost more importantly, the Manifest.toml file now contains a complete snapshot of the particular Distributions package and every other dependency used in your project.

 For example, the following is an example snippet of one manifest here: